This easy zucchini ratatouille is very tasty, inexpensive, healthy and easy to make.

 Traditionally Ratatouille is made with eggplant and if you love eggplant, by all means, throw it in, but I usually substitute with carrots, which are more appealing to the kids.

 Give this dish a bit of ‘meatiness’ you can add mushrooms or for a non-vegetarian version, add some cooked chicken.

-The dish packs a punch as far as flavour goes and I love serving it with creamy polenta to balance out the flavours.
-Even so, the addition of a little chilli really gives it a nice little kick.
+The dish packs a punch as far as flavour goes and it pairs really nicely with creamy polenta to balance the flavours.

 3 zucchini, sliced